lightory/Pigeon/README.md

 Pigeon
 ======
-Library for checking new version from App Store, and notify user with local notifications.
+Detect new version from App Store, and notify user with local notifications.

 ## Features
-- Just add 2 lines of code, and it works.
+- Just add 3 lines of code, and it works.
 VERY EASY TO USE.
-- Checking new version from App Store automatically.
+- Detect new version from App Store automatically.
 No server-side required.
 - Notify user after finish using the app.
 No Bother.
+- Post a notification when finding a new version.
+You can observe it and notify users in the way you prefer, a UIAlertView for example.

 ## Demo